magnussolution/magnusbilling7/wiki/en/modules/trunk/trunk.rst

 Port
 ----

-| If you want to use a different than 5060, you will need open the port in IPTABLES.
+| If you want to use a different port than 5060, you will need open the IPTABLES port.